Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 3. Using a data-syncing tool.

-Read more on each of these methods above.
+Read more about each of these methods above.

-How do I link my Amazon FBA to QuickBooks?
+How do I link my Amazon FBA to QuickBooks Online?

-How do I set up QuickBooks for ecommerce?
+How do I set up QuickBooks Online for ecommerce?

 2. Connect your bank accounts

-3. Connect your A2X account to your QuickBooks.
-Once you receive Amazon settlements you can begin bringing in Amazon summaries to QuickBooks.
+3. Connect your A2X account to your QuickBooks Online.
+Once you receive Amazon settlements you can begin bringing in Amazon summaries to QuickBooks Online.

 For more detailed instructions, scroll to the top of this article.